 (&(objectclass= myobjclass)(createtimestamp<= orclodipreconciliationtimestamp)(myattr=val3))

-The reconciliation rule and mapping rule also generate corresponding filters in Oracle Internet Directory.
-For example, the following Oracle Internet Directory filters are generated for the
+The reconciliation rule and mapping rule also generate corresponding filters in the Oracle back-end directory.
+For example, the following Oracle back-end directory filters are generated for the

 attr reconciliation rule: